deepjavalibrary/djl/examples/docs/train_pikachu_ssd.md

 you are using a small dataset of Pikachu images.
 It contains a series of background images on which a Pikachu image is placed at a random position.
 The Pikachu images are also generated in different angles and sizes.

-## Setup Guide
+## Setup guide

 Follow [setup](../../docs/development/setup.md) to configure your development environment.

 ## Run SSD training example

 ### Build the project and run it
-The following command will train the model for 2 epochs.
+The following command trains the model for 2 epochs.
 The trained model is saved in the following folder: `build/model`.
 ```
 cd examples
 ./gradlew run -Dmain=ai.djl.examples.training.TrainPikachu